Makluk-Gabut/TiniMind/README.md

 - PyTorch 2.x
 - CUDA-compatible GPU (recommended)
 - SentencePiece
-- bitsandbytes *(only required for experimental quantization)*
+- bitsandbytes

 ---

 # Philosophy

-TiniMind is **not** intended to compete with large commercial language models.
+TiniMind is not intended to compete with large commercial language models.

 Instead, this project exists as a personal research and learning project focused on understanding how modern Transformer architectures actually work.